Karni Mata: Marriage

-Marriage (1416 AD)

-In Hindu tradition, girls were typically married by their late teens, and Mehaji Kiniya and Deval Bai were concerned about their daughter Karniji remaining unmarried at the age of 27, which was uncommon.
+In Hindu tradition, girls are typically married by their late teens, and Mehaji Kiniya and Deval Bai were concerned about their daughter Karniji remaining unmarried at the age of 27, which was uncommon.
 Under pressure from her parents, Karniji agreed to get married.
-However, finding a suitable groom was challenging due to her reputation as an incarnation.
+However, finding a suitable groom was challenging due to her reputation as an divine incarnation.

-Karniji conveyed to her father through her friend, Suwa Brahman's daughter, that Depaji, the son of Keluji of Rohadiya clan and Jagirdar of Satheeka was an amsha (partial) incarnation of Shiva as a result of Keluji's devotion and penance to Lord Shiva. only a partial incarnation of Shiva, Depaji, the son of Keluji of Rohadiya clan and Jagirdar of Satheeka, would be suitable for her.
+Karniji conveyed to her father through her friend, Suwa Brahman's daughter, that Depaji, the son of Keluji of Rohadiya clan and Jagirdar of Satheeka was an amsha (partial) incarnation of Shiva as a result of Keluji's devotion and penance to Lord Shiva.
 Only such an incarnation of Lord Shiva could have been considered for holding the hand of Karniji, an Incarnation of Sati (Shakti).
 The wedding was conducted with traditional customs, including chanting by Brahmins and singing by Damamis, Motisars, and Raos.
 Negs were given to various village attendants.
 On an auspicious day, Mehaji proceeded to Keluji's village with the offer of his daughter's hand for Depaji which was promptly and gladly accepted.

 The wedding took place in the Suwap village with traditional customs of the community which including brahmins chanting mantras, singing by the Damamis (Mirasi), geet recitation by the Motisars, and Raos (Bhats).
 Proper rituals were followed and Negs (customary gifts) were given to Brahmins, Motisars, Raos (bhats), Rawals, and Damamis (mirasi) as well as other village attendants including Suthars (Carpenters), Lohars (Blacksmiths), Kumbars (Potters), Meghwals (Messengers), etc.

 The wedding took place on Asadh Sudi 9th of Samvat 1473 (1416 AD).
-While they were on the way to Sathika, Bhagwati Karniji explained to Depaji on their way to Sathika that she had married out of respect for her parents' wishes, but her physical form was not subject to common bodily feelings and desires.
+While they were on their way to Sathika, Bhagwati Karniji explained to Depaji that she had married out of respect for her parents' wishes, but her physical form was not subject to common bodily feelings and desires.
 She informed Depaji that he would have to marry another woman for the satisfaction of these needs and to further his line.

-In Samvat 1474 (1417 AD), Depaji married a second time, and his descendants are known as Depawats, who now live in Deshnoke and are descended from the four sons born from this second marriage with Karniji's sister Gulab Bai.
+In Samvat 1474 (1417 AD), Depaji married Karniji's sister Gulab Bai and their descendants are known as Depawats, who now live in Deshnoke and are descended from the four sons born from Depaji's second marriage.

 Karnisar (Village Keliya)

 The wedding party en route to Sathika camped at a few wayside villages.
-People in large numbered would gather around at these camps and pray to the goddess and ask for advice and blessings to overcome their woes and troubles.
+People in large numbers would gather around at these camps and pray to the goddess and ask for advice and blessings to overcome their woes and troubles.
 At one such village called Keliya, Karniji granted the boon of plentiful water in the village well which since then came to be known as Karnisar.

 Sathika (1416–1418 AD)

-Karniji lived at Sathika for two years after the marriage.
+Karniji lived at Sathika for two years after her wedding.
 Her exemplary pious life became a source of inspiration to others.